JetBrains/lets-plot-docs/source/python/pages/aesthetics.rst

 Color and Fill
 --------------

-Colors can be specified using named colors, RGB/RGBA strings, HEX values, or ``color(...)``.
+Colors can be specified using :doc:`named colors </python/pages/named_colors>`, RGB/RGBA strings, HEX values, or ``color(...)``.
 Named colors are case-insensitive;
 hyphens and underscores are ignored, and ``grey`` is treated the same as ``gray`` (``"dark_orange"``, ``"light-blue"``, and ``"DARK-GREY"`` are valid).
-In addition to the named colors listed in the :doc:`Named colors </python/pages/named_colors>` reference, grayscale names from ``"gray0"`` to ``"gray100"`` are supported.
+In addition to the named colors listed in the :doc:`Named colors reference </python/pages/named_colors>`, grayscale names from ``"gray0"`` to ``"gray100"`` are supported.
 Transparency can be included directly in the color value by using an alpha-enabled format or by appending opacity to a named color, for example ``"steelblue / 0.35"``.